George A. Grant: Legacy

 George Grant produced between 30,000 and 40,000 images during his year career with the Park Service.
-Of those only10% were ever published.
+Of those, only 10% were ever published.
 His photographs have been featured in exhibitions, books, magazines, park brochures, and other documents.

 Because of their significance to NPS history, Grant's images have been included in the National Park Service Historic Photograph Collection.